 Mrs. Anuradha J. Desai, Mr. B. Venkatesh Rao, Mr. Jitendra M. Desai and Brig.
 Rajeshwar Singh Rathore (Retd.) are the members of the Committee.
+Brig.
 Rajeshwar Singh Rathore (Retd.) is the Chairman of the Committee.
-The Company Secretary is the Compliance Officer.
+Mr. Rohan Bhagwat, Company Secretary is the Compliance Officer.

-During the period under review, 19 complaints were received from the shareholders and others and all of them have been resolved to date to the satisfaction of shareholders.
+During the period under review, 16 complaints were received from the shareholders and others and all of them have been resolved to date to the satisfaction of shareholders.

-There are no investor complaints pending as on 31st March, 2023
+There are no investor complaints pending as on 31st March, 2024.

-8. RISK MANAGEMENT COMMITTEE:
+8. RISK MANAGEMENT COMMITTEE

 The Company has in place a risk management plan devised by the Board and focuses on three key elements i.e. Risk Assessment, Risk Management and Risk Monitoring.
 The Board therefore identifies elements of risk, focus on mitigating the risk as per the plan and monitor the same post execution.
 In terms of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, the Company has formed a Risk Management Committee to monitor and review the Risk Management Plan of the Company.
 The Risk Management Committee comprises of three members, Brig.
 Rajeshwar Singh Rathore (Retd.)-Chairman, Mr. J. K. Handa, member and Lt.
-Col. Ashok Mahajan (Retd).
-The Committee met twice on 10th May, 2022 and on 9th November, 2022, where all the three members were present for the Meeting.
+Col. Ashok Mahajan (Retd), member.
+The Committee met four times on 10th May, 2023, 7th August, 2023, 7th November, 2023 and 8th February, 2024, the details of attendance of each member is as follows: